AStroCvijo/Indexer/README.md

 1. Download the repository
 2. Open the terminal and navigate to the repository
-3. Make sure to have [gradle](https://gradle.org/install/) installed on your machine
+3. Make sure you have [gradle](https://gradle.org/install/) installed on your machine
 4. Add Gradle to the PATH variable
 5. Use the command `gradle build` to build the app
 6. Use the command `gradlew run --args=""` to run the app